ckeditor/ckeditor5/docs/features/image-upload.md

 {@link features/ckfinder **Learn how to integrate CKEditor 5 with CKFinder in your project**}.

-### Easy Image

-The {@link features/easy-image Easy Image} feature aims to make the image upload as effortless and intuitive as possible.

-Easy Image securely uploads images, takes care of rescaling and optimizing them as well as providing various image sizes (responsive images), and delivers uploaded images through a blazing-fast CDN.

-Easy Image does not provide any user interface or file management options.
-It was replaced by a much more powerful and feature-rich [CKBox](#ckbox).

-{@link features/easy-image **Learn how to use Easy Image in your project**}.
 ### Simple adapter

 The {@link features/simple-upload-adapter simple upload adapter} allows uploading images to your server using the [`XMLHttpRequest`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) API with a minimal editor configuration.